GoldenZdude/Icosikiatesimal-Color-Space/README.md

 ### I already know what you’re thinking

 #### "My name is John W. Turkey and this is not how hexadecimal works.
 A0 hexadecimal equals 160 decimal"

+### Don't worry I have a really good comback for this

+## "Icosikiatesimal is not Hexadecimal, A0 Hexadecimal may equal 160, but A0 Icosikiatesimal equals 100 Icosikiatesimal"

+It may take a moment to get over the fact that A0 looks like it could only be a hexadecimal value, but icosik is really its new thing.
+It's designed to be compatible with hex and rgb, so you're going to have to understand that #00A0A0 is now propery of both hex space and icosik space.